p30arena/meow_do/memory-bank/activeContext.md

 *   **Fixed `backend/Dockerfile` to use a multi-stage build, resolving the `Error: Cannot find module '/app/dist/index.js'` by ensuring the `dist` directory is correctly copied into the final image.**
 *   **Implemented persistence for the base theme preference (e.g., 'default', 'amber-minimal') using `localStorage` in `frontend/src/context/BaseThemeContext.tsx`.
 The selected theme is now saved and loaded across sessions.**
 *   **Refactored `frontend/src/components/task/TaskList.tsx` to ensure `getTaskTrackingSummary` is called efficiently, clarifying that the backend API supports 'day' and 'total' periods, not a single 'all' period for comprehensive data.
 The `TaskTrackingSummary` interface in `frontend/src/api/task.ts` was updated to reflect that the `period` field is optional.**
+*   **Enhanced `frontend/src/components/task/TaskList.tsx` to display the overall total spent time for each individual task within its task card, in minutes.
+This involved adding a new state (`overallTaskSummaries`) and an additional call to `getTaskTrackingSummary` with `period: "total"` to fetch this data.**

 *   Successfully initialized the backend project with Express, Zod, Drizzle, and TypeScript.
 *   Successfully initialized the frontend project with Vite, React, TypeScript, TailwindCSS, ShadcnUI, and Lucide Icons.